Marin County, California: Airports

 Marin County Airport or Gnoss Field (ICAO: KDVO) is a general aviation airport operated by the County Department of Public Works.
-The nearest airports with commercial flights are San Francisco International Airport and Oakland International Airport, as well as Charles M. Schulz - Sonoma County Airport north of Marin County.
+The nearest airports with commercial flights are San Francisco International Airport and Oakland International Airport, as well as Charles M. Schulz–Sonoma County Airport, which is located north of Marin County.

 Education

 Marin County Free Library is the county library system.
 It is headquartered in San Rafael.
 In addition, the Belvedere-Tiburon Library is in Tiburon.

 College of Marin, established in 1926, includes two campuses.
 The Kentfield Campus is in Kentfield; the Indian Valley Campus is in Novato.
 The college offers more than 40 degree programs leading to an Associate of Arts or Associate of Science degree and over 20 Certificates of Achievement with various specialties.
-The College serves approximately 9,000 students each term.
+The college serves approximately 9,000 students each term.
 Approximately 5,700 students enroll in COM's credit program.
 About 1,300 students enroll in English as a Second Language classes.
 Approximately 1,900 enroll in community education classes.
-The College employs about 300 permanent staff and faculty and many part-time employees.
+The college employs about 300 permanent staff and faculty and many part-time employees.

 Marin is also home to Dominican University of California, in San Rafael.
 Founded as a women's college in 1890 by the Dominican Sisters of San Rafael, it became the first Catholic institution in California to offer bachelor's degrees to women.
 The college became fully coeducational in 1971, and in 2000 became an independent liberal-arts university, changing from its original name of Dominican College of San Rafael.
 There are about 1,400 undergraduate and 500 graduate students.